 Who needs ECG smartwatches?

-The key question for many folks is ‘who needs an ECG smartwatch?’.
-Well, for many (likely, most) the functionality is something you might use once and then completely forget about.
+The key question for many folks is ‘who needs an ECG smartwatch?’
+Well, for many (likely, most) the functionality is something you might use once and then completely forget about it.
 However, an ECG is absolutely necessary for a significant portion of the population.

 ECG on wearables is valuable for a tiny segment.
 Users over the age of 50 are more likely to benefit from this than those in their 20s and 30s.